-one's life.
+The present essay reflects an effort to aid this adventure and the articulation of its truth.
+If theology is reflection on religion, then such articulation would be the theology appropriate to our age.
+Dunne says quite correctly, however, that the ultimate starting and ending point is really not one's own religion, but one's life.
 At present I am attempting to highlight the contributions of depth psychology to the exploration of this homeland and the significance of these contributions for religious experience and for the reflection on this experience which is theology.
-The project here reported on is not only complementary to the work of Lonergan, however, but in some sense compensatory, in the same way as the psyche, as it manifests itself in dreams, is compensatory to the attitude of waking consciousness.
+The project here reported on is not only complementary to the work of Lonergan, however, but also compensatory, in the same way as the psyche, as it manifests itself in dreams, is compensatory to the attitude of waking consciousness.
 "The relation between consciousness and unconscious is compensatory.
-This fact, which is easily verifiable, affords a rule for dream interpretation.
-It is always helpful, when we set out to interpret a dream, to ask: what conscious attitude does it compensate?"
-62
+This fact, which is easily verifiable, affords a mule for dream interpretation.
+It is always helpful, when we set out to interpret a dream, to ask: what conscious attitude does it compensate?"62